OFDataCommittee/OFMLHackathon/doc/overview.rst

     tensors, ``DataSet``, models, and scripts when
     clients are part of an ensemble of applications

-SILC provides clients in Python, C++, C, and Fortran.
+SmartRedis provides clients in Python, C++, C, and Fortran.
 These clients have been written to provide a consistent API experience across languages, within the constraints of language capabilities.
 The table